NI-Measurement-Plug-Ins/automotive-interface-plugins/src/labview/grpc-example/README.md

 ## Implementation Details
 Here are some code highlights with red boxes in the screenshots below, showing how this plugin implements the **#OOBToDo** list from the template:

-NOTE: the screenshots below are from [this point of time (commit)](https://github.com/NI-Measurement-Plug-Ins/hardware-validation/pull/5/commits/42ddcb3cc11783a16523c032ad1401fcf7d3af6c) and might get changed later.
+NOTE: the screenshots below are from [this point of time](https://github.com/NI-Measurement-Plug-Ins/hardware-validation/pull/5) and might get changed later.

 ## #OOBToDo 001
 ![image](<README Images/001.png>)